-When people first take the plunge, they typically don't want to spend a lot of money.
+When people first decide to get into vacuum sealing, they typically don't want to spend a lot of money.
 What if they hate it?
 Never use it?
 Don't have a good place to keep it?

 It's understandable that an entry-level option should be cheap.
-And if you spend less than a hundred dollars on a sealer that lasts for a 2-3 years, you really haven't lost anything.
-It's a good way to get your feet wet with vacuum sealing.
+And if you spend less than a hundred dollars on a sealer that lasts for a 2-3 years, you really haven't lost much.
+It's a great way to get your feet wet with vacuum sealing.

-However, keep in mind that a vacuum sealer can save you a couple of thousand a year on food, both by buying in bulk at lower prices and in less food waste.
-So even if you spend several hundred--even if you spend $1,000 or more!-- you're going to come out ahead--assuming that you use it.
-(And I can't imagine anyone not using a vacuum food sealer once they own one!)
+However, keep in mind that a vacuum sealer can save you thousands of dollars a year on food, both by buying in bulk at lower prices and in less food waste.
+So even if you spend several hundred--even if you spend $1,000 or more!-- you're going to come out ahead.

 Vacuum Food Sealer Options

 There are 3 types of vacuum food sealer: handheld/nozzle sealers, edge/channel sealers, and chamber sealers.
 Each has its pros and cons.

 See these related articles for more details:

 You can also check out the Vacuum Sealer menu at the top of the page to see even more articles, or the Vacuum Sealer archives on the site.

 Here are three of our favorite vacuum sealers.
 Whether you want to go cheap or go all out, these are three of the best options out there.
 (And if none of these suit you, see my other articles for more choices.)